 Embossed Colour/color Photograph by J. McCombie.

 Fire Magic is a Dahlia classified as B-SC-FL.
-This means it is Medium in size (6-8" in diameter), Semi-Cactus (although some say Informal Decorative) in form, and Flame in Colour.
-It stands about 36-42" tall.
+This means it is Medium in size (B: Medium flowers that exceed 6 to 8 inches (20.3 to 15.2 cm) in diameter), … Semi-Cactus (although some say Informal Decorative) in form Semi-Cactus: petals are double, broad at the base, straight, curving inward or backward and have tips that roll back to nearly half their length.
+This group is similar to the above, but the petals are not completely “Involute’ (tubular) and pointed.), … and Flame in Colour.
+It stands about 36-42” tall.

 Dahlia is a genus of bushy, tuberous, herbaceous perennial plants native to Mexico, Central America, and Colombia.
 A member of the Asteraceae or Compositae, dicotyledonous plants, related species include the sunflower, daisy, chrysanthemum and zinnia.
 There are at least 36 species of dahlia, with hybrids commonly grown as garden plants.
 Flower forms are variable, with one head per stem; these can be as small as 2" in diameter or up to 12" (“dinner plate”).
 This great variety results from dahlias being octoploids – that is, they have eight sets of homologous chromosomes, whereas most plants have only two.
 In addition, dahlias also contain many transposons – genetic pieces that move from place to place upon an allele – which contributes to their manifesting such great diversity.